Democrat Party (Thailand): 2019 general election

 In 2018, the Democrats held a contest for party leader in preparation for the upcoming election.
 Abhisit was re-elected party leader, beating former PDRC leader, Warong Dechgitvigrom, by approximately 10,000 votes.

 Abhisit said that the Democrats would not form a government with Phalang Pracharat, the most prominent pro-junta party.
 Additionally, he said the Democrats would not support Prayut Chan-o-cha for Prime Minister.
-These statements was met with skepticism from both the junta and the media.
+These statements were met with skepticism from both the junta and the media.

 In April, Prayut responded by saying that he expected the Democrats to change their stance and work with the junta after the election.
 Additionally, many commentators predicted Democrats would form a government coalition with Phalang Pracharat.

 The 2019 election proved to be a major upset to the party, which came in fourth place and won no seats in its traditional stronghold of Bangkok, leading to Abhisit resigning as party leader, having stated previously that he would do so if the party won fewer than 100 seats.
 Jurin Laksanawisit was elected to succeed him on 15 May.
 The Democrats then formed a pact with the Bhumjaithai Party, intending to use their combined 103 MPs as leverage for negotiations with other parties.
 At the first meeting of the new parliament, Democrat ex-prime minister Chuan was nominated speaker of the House of Representatives by PPRP deputy leader Nataphol Teepsuwan and was elected to that office.
 This move was seen by commentators as a signal that a deal had been reached and a coalition with the Phalang Pracharat party was imminent.
 The coalition was finally made official on 4 June, one day before the National Assembly was scheduled to vote for the prime minister, following a vote by party MPs and executives.
 Following this, Abhisit resigned as MP, stating that he could not break his previous stance on not supporting Phalang Pracharat.